 After many years of honorable service Captain Bob Simmons leaves our metropolitan race courses in the lurch at a time when we can ill afford to dispense with his services.
 By courtesy we have called him "Colonel."
 Perhaps we did it by brevet.
-He has received in salary since he first began placing horses at the finish no less than \$300,000, and I'll wager that he has saved of that sum at least \$275,-000.
-He owns several large cotton plantations, three or four sugar plantations, a large-interest in the New Orleans Jockey Club's property, and some very valuable realty in the Crescent City.
+He has received in salary since he first began placing horses at the finish no less than \$300,000, and I'll wager that he has saved of that sum at least \$275 .-000.
+He owns several large cotton plantations, three or four sugar plantations, a large interest in the New Orleans Jockey Club's property, and some very valuable realty in the Crescent City.
 I do not know how the gallant old gentleman lives at home (New Orleans), but in New York his milk and mush, his milk and crackers and his "strenuous" pleasures do not cost him more than \$2 a day.
-This, of will permit this bridge to be built in far less time than was occupied in building the first bridge.
+This, of course, includes his room at the Hoffman House-\$1.25 a dex.
+Who is to Blaine the managers and their help, but there each cable is composed will be laced.